Appealing Business Personal Property Valuation (Business Equipment)

 The assessor mails a notice of valuation for business personal property to the owner by August 3.
 If the owner believes the assessor has incorrectly valued or classified the personal property, an appeal may be filed between August 3 and August 20.

 Your appeal submission must be postmarked or transmitted by fax no later than August 20.

 To appeal an assessment, you should explain why you believe the value is wrong and provide any combination of the following:

 Copies of depreciation schedules

 A complete list of equipment that is leased, loaned or rented by the business

 The list or schedules should reflect what was owned on January 1 and identify disposals prior to January 1.
 Disposals after January 1 are not prorated for the current tax year.

-If you wish to appeal a CBOE decision, you must do so within 30 days of the decision.
+If you wish to appeal a Count Board of Equalization (CBOE) decision, you must do so within 30 days of the decision.
 Your options will be described in the board’s response.